Peeking through the curtain for a peek back.

 On social media

-I find non-liars to be the gold-standard of humanity.
-But I’m thankful for both my good exes and the bad ones.
-That’s because the good ones made me a better girlfriend, and ditching the bad ones made me available for someone good.
+Non-liars are the gold-standard of humanity.
+But I’m thankful for both my good and bad exes.
+The good ones made me a better partner, and ditching the bad ones made me available for someone good.

 His Valentine’s gift to me was a flock of wild green parrots appropriating the skies of east Los Angeles.